How to qualify for EI benefits in retirement - MoneySense

-Q: I’m a 75-year old male, working part-time and contributing to EI every 2 weeks; and have been for 10 years.
+I’m a 75-year-old male, working part-time and contributing to EI every two weeks; and have for 10 years.

 I do have CPP and OAS income.